 “Yes, Lee Child, I read a couple, Amaya more than I, we have a similar take.”

 “The explanations of weapons and fighting techniques are good.
 There’s limited action, but when it happens it’s generally pretty well done.
 The parts in between, which are long and tedious, are skip-able.”

 Matt, “I know what you mean, where Reacher and his current temp babe or temp war buddies are having a maybe this, or what if that roundtable.
 All hypotheticals, many of which don’t make much sense.”

 “Exactly.
-And it appear formulaic, it happens in every book, many times.
+And it appears formulaic, it happens in every book, many times.
 Like Child is sitting at his word processor having a mental conversation about possibilities and dumping that on the page.
 Occasionally, some of Reacher’s conclusions are a stretch, a big stretch, like he knows the unknowable.
 I do like it that he occasionally misses his guess and acknowledges it.
-The whole premise, a tough former MP who lives off the grid with a toothbrush and his thumb out, is interesting, and Child doesn’t make such a big deal out of it that the improbability of anyone actually living that way becomes ridiculous.
+The whole premise, a tough former MP who lives off the grid with a toothbrush and his thumb out, is interesting, and Child doesn’t make such a big deal out of it, that the improbability of anyone actually living that way becomes ridiculous.
 Homeless people do, but they don’t roam around the country seeing the sights, saving the oppressed or extracting justice.”